 Pipers Creek, located on the western side of Seattle, Washington, flows directly into Puget Sound.
 The watershed holds the highest percentage of forests (46%) of all the watersheds included in this study, and approximately 11% of the watershed area is covered by buildings.

 Taylor Creek, located in the southeastern region of Seattle, Washington, flows into Lake Washington.
 Taylor is the smallest watershed in our sample (3 km2), and the total areal percentage of buildings within the watershed is 10%.
-Numerous restoration efforts led by the Seattle Public Utilities have been conducted throughout the watershed since 1971, yet, as with the other watersheds included in this study, the large-scale potential of green roof implementations have not been investigated.
+Numerous restoration efforts led by the Seattle Public Utilities have been conducted throughout the watershed since 1971, yet, as with the other watersheds included in this study, the large-scale potential of green roof implementations has not been investigated.

 2.2.
 Watershed Model